-- (a) A Connecting NSP is required to consult with AEMO as soon as practicable on the proposed SSRS58, which is to include the Connecting NSP's analysis and conclusions on the proposal. - (b) The Connecting NSP must forward the proposed SSRS and its analysis and conclusions to AEMO at nem.connections@aemo.com.au. - (c) AEMO will use reasonable endeavours to respond to the Connecting NSP in respect of the proposed SSRS within 20 business days of its provision to AEMO59 and the Connecting NSP must accept or reject the proposed SSRS within 10 business days following the receipt of AEMO's response60.
+- (a) A Connecting NSP is required to consult with AEMO as soon as practicable on the proposed SSRS, which is to include the Connecting NSP's analysis and conclusions on the proposal. - (b) The Connecting NSP must forward the proposed SSRS and its analysis and conclusions to AEMO at nem.connections@aemo.com.au.